ieeevr/dev/contribute/proposals/index.md

         </p>
         <p>

-            Authors who are unfamiliar with the formalism expected by our community will be able to draw inspiration from the essays edited in the Siggraph 2023 Art Gallery proceeding  (<a href="https://dl.acm.org/doi/proceedings/10.1145/3588428"  target="_blank">https://dl.acm.org/doi/proceedings/10.1145/3588428</a>).
+            Authors who are unfamiliar with the formalism expected by our community will be able to draw inspiration from the essays edited in the <i>Siggraph 2023 Art Gallery proceeding</i>  (<a href="https://dl.acm.org/doi/proceedings/10.1145/3588428"  target="_blank">https://dl.acm.org/doi/proceedings/10.1145/3588428</a>).

         </p>